Real-time privacy preserving disease diagnosis using ECG signal: Introduction

 \section{Introduction}

-With the rapid development of data collection via Internet of Medical Things (IoMT), machine learning becomes prevalent in analyzing big data and plays a crucial role in medical diagnosis.
+With the rapid development of data collection via Internet of Medical Things (IoMT), machine learning becomes prevalent in analyzing big data and plays a crucial role in online medical diagnosis.
 Due to the shortage of experts and high cost in manual diagnosis, machine learning improves the quality of healthcare service and avoids expensive diagnosis expenses.
 With the emergence of personal device applications, various disease prediction systems have been investigated.
 Existing works adopt wearable IoT in healthcare to diagnose certain diseases including Alzheimer disease \cite{application_1} and Parkinson's disease \cite{application_2}.

 It is important to develop a high-performance model for real-time and reliable medical diagnosis.
-Support vector machine (SVM) and neural network (NN), the state-of-the-art machine learning models, have been investigated for disease prediction systems \cite{application_3,application_4}.
+Support vector machine (SVM), the state-of-the-art machine learning models, have been investigated for disease prediction systems \cite{application_3,application_4}.
 Personalized healthcare is benefited from the wearable Internet of Things (IoT) devices.
 Electroencephalography (EEG) and electrocardiography (ECG) sensors are designed to monitor brain-electrical activity and heart activities, respectively \cite{iot_2018}.
-SVM and NN have also been studied to predict diseases such as epileptic seizure and arrhythmias by analyzing EEG and ECG activities \cite{signal_2010,signal_2012,signal_2013,EEG_2018,EEG_2018_1}.
+SVM has also been studied to predict diseases such as epileptic seizure and arrhythmias by analyzing EEG and ECG activities \cite{signal_2010,signal_2012,signal_2013,EEG_2018,EEG_2018_1}.

 Machine learning-based diagnosis and prediction has also been accompanied by privacy concerns.
 Health data is considerably sensitive as it contains patient characteristics.
 For instance, current research shows that EEG can be used to predict viewed images, monitor sleep and reveal user information such as age, gender, and user's illnesses or additions \cite{EEG}.
 It is essential to protect medical information when performing disease prediction.
 Moreover, the diagnosis result is also sensitive and should be protected.
 As an example, patients with epilepsy may experience feelings of shame and isolation \cite{application_5}.
 Releasing diagnosis result may lead to potential psychological problems.